B0end/Final-Project-Data-Science/README.md

 | Claritzo Pérez Marcano | [linkedin.com/in/claritzoperez/](https://www.linkedin.com/in/claritzoperez) | [Claritzo](https://github.com/Claritzo) | Data Analyst |
 | Gonzalo Schwerdt | [linkedin.com/in/gonzalo-schwerdt/](https://www.linkedin.com/in/gonzalo-schwerdt-84641a214/) | [GonzaloSchwerdt](https://github.com/GonzaloSchwerdt) | ML Engineer |

-## Contributing

-Provide instructions for other people on **how** to allow them to contribute to the project.
-These are guidelines they will have to follow if they want to contribute.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is a good place to look at industry standard guidelines for others to follow.

-Note: You can have a link to a CONTRIBUTING.md file if you have a long list of guidelines to follow 😄

 ## Disclaimer